-The third component online will be short review sessions that cover topics I expect you already understand from previous chemistry or science courses you have completed.
+In addition, there will be short review sessions that cover topics I expect you already understand from previous chemistry or science courses you have completed.
 The "Fundamental Sessions" will include short readings and/or videos, and assigned homework.
 These sessions are optional and will not be graded; however, I encourage everyone to at least attempt the homework since they are representative of questions that cover material I expect you already know and understand.